aristosv/beatbox/README.md

 # beatbox
 Using these scripts you can create jobs in [rundeck](https://github.com/rundeck/rundeck), to utilize a raspberry pi as a digital signage system.
-They have been tested on Raspbian Buster Lite released on 10/07/2019.

 It's as simple as adding a step and copying the script.
 ![alt text](https://github.com/aristosv/beatbox/blob/master/example1.png)